-In this class, the teacher will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
+In this class, the teachers will establish and support an environment that values and nurtures individual and group differences and encourages engagement and interaction.
 Understanding and respecting multiple experiences and perspectives will serve to challenge and stimulate all of us to learn about others, about the larger world and about ourselves.
 By promoting diversity and intellectual exchange, we will not only mirror society as it is, but also model society as it should and can be.
+You will NOT be graded on your opinion, but on your ability to comprehend the course material and express this comprehension appropriately.